Baaggii/erp-web-next/docs/transaction-form-config.md

 - **defaultValues** – map of column default values
 - **editableDefaultFields** – list of columns where users may change the prefilled default
-- **editableFields** – list of columns that remain editable in the form
+- **editableFields** – list of columns that remain editable in the form Fields omitted from both editable lists render as read-only in the POS layout.
+Computed `calcFields`/`posFields` mappings no longer force a column to be disabled; only the dynamic configuration determines editability.
 - **userIdFields** – fields automatically filled with the creating user ID
 - **branchIdFields** – fields automatically filled with the branch ID
 - **departmentIdFields** – fields automatically filled with the department ID